-Both the D800 and the E-M10 III have been discontinued, but can regularly be found used on eBay.
+Both the D800 and the E-M10 III have been discontinued, but can regularly be found used on ebay.
 The D800 was replaced by the Nikon D810, while the E-M10 III was followed by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Olympus E-M10 III Manual.
+Further information on the features and operation of the D800 and E-M10 III can be found, respectively, in the Nikon D800 Manual (free pdf) or the online Olympus E-M10 III Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Nikon D800 and the Olympus E-M10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.